dougeby/IntuneDocs/intune-user-help/sign-in-to-the-company-portal.md

 If your company uses smartcards to access your computers, it's likely that you have to authenticate by signing in from another device.

-1. Open the Company Portal or Microsoft Intune app on your device.
+1. Open the Company Portal app on your device.
 Make sure it's the device you'll be using to access your work resources.

-2. Select **Sign in from another device**.
+1. Select **Sign in from another device**.

    ![The Company Portal sign in page prompts user for email adress.
 Underneath is the "Next" button and a link to "Sign in from another device."
 Also includes a link to "Can't access your account?"
 A link at the bottom leads to Microsoft Privacy and Cookies information.](/intune-user-help/media/cp_ios_aad_signin_after_1804_005.png)